UniAcco Logo

 You can't swim in the Roman Baths anymore, but you may experience the same natural hot spring water at Thermae Bath Spa.
 With exquisite treatments, relaxation rooms, and a breathtaking rooftop pool with 360-degree views of the city, this one-of-a-kind facility takes the spa into the twenty-first century.

-Be a Culture Maker Vulture
+3. Be a Culture Maker Vulture:

 Bath is a veritable treasure trove of museums and galleries (far too many to list here).
 In The Holburne Museum, you may absorb yourself in Bath's culture, experience the Georgian era at No.1 Royal Crescent, and embrace fashion at the Fashion Museum.
 Visit Victoria Art Gallery for classic and contemporary art in a magnificent Victorian setting, or House of Frankenstein to immerse yourself in Mary Shelley's dark world and her renowned gothic creation.

-Climb the Bath Abbey Tower
+4. Climb the Bath Abbey Tower:

 Take the Bath Abbey Tower Tour to learn about the workings of this historic building.
 Descend 212 steps to the top, where you may stand atop Bath Abbey's vaulted ceiling and sit behind the watch face after passing through the ring room and into the bell room.
 You'll be rewarded with stunning views of the city and surrounding countryside once you reach the roof.

-Get Lost in Austen's World
+5. Get Lost in Austen's World:

-Explore the Bath life of Britain's favourite novelist at The Jane Austen Centre.
+Explore the Bath life of Britain's favorite novelist at The Jane Austen Centre.
 Exhibits and costumed figures explain the narrative of Jane Austen's time in Bath between 1801 and 1806 and the influence it had on her work.

-Best Universities in Bath
+Best Universities in Bath:

 For a small city, Bath, Somerset, boasts a lot of educational institutions.
 In addition to the state-funded educational options, it has two universities, a college for continuing education, and five independent institutions.
 We have listed the two universities below and mentioned all the important details about the same.

-University of Bath
+1. University of Bath:

 The University of Bath is renowned for its top-notch research and teaching accomplishments, exemplary student services, and great real-world job preparation.
-On the city's outskirts, Bath's vibrant campus and neighbourhood offer a wide range of recreational, social, and cultural activities.
+On the city's outskirts, Bath's vibrant campus and neighborhood offer a wide range of recreational, social, and cultural activities.
 Having lecture halls, a library, stores, and a post office beside the accommodations makes navigating the campus easy.
 To reward exceptional talent and give overseas students financial help, the University of Bath offers significant scholarships.

 • Acceptance rate: 10% - 20%